jasonbayton/11ty/_src/blog/2023/04/android-enterprise-in-android-14.md

 > An app providing backup services that will sync work data to a personal profile account, or vice versa, would not be approved as it would send and log data from one profile to the other profile.

+At the time of writing, the [AMAPI API docs](https://developers.google.com/android/management/reference/rest/v1/enterprises.policies#crossprofilepolicies) don't show anything relating to these changes, so it'll be interesting to see if we benefit from zero-day support later this year.

 ## SIM management for COPE devices

 This has been on my list of feature requests [_for years_](https://bayton.org/blog/2019/01/what-id-like-to-see-from-android-enterprise-in-2019/#work-profile-sim-management)!
 The ability to manage SIM functionality, and direct it into the work profile has been an ecosystem-wide gripe with COPE (and lesser but still valid, BYO) for as long as I can remember.

 But!
 It's not what I'd consider fully formed just yet.

+In Android 14, organisations will be able to assign the SIM(s) on a corporate owned device to the work profile (so COPE only) as an all-or-nothing policy.
+This absolutely covers use cases where organisations provide a device and SIM for work while allowing personal use, but clearly doesn't cover the desired behaviour to associate 1 of multiple SIMs to the work profile, while the other is left to the parent profile; the ideal eventuality for BYO and COPE users.

+A new related API is `setDefaultDialerApplication`, which permits the DPC to set an explicit dialer in relation to this SIM management API (`ManagedSubscriptionsPolicy`), which is handy.

+Behaviour-wise, it meets expectations, per Google:

+> When a subscription is associated with the managed profile, incoming/outgoing calls and text message using that subscription would only work via apps on managed profile.
+Also, Call logs and messages would be accessible only from the managed profile.

+So again, brilliant start.
+Hopefully by Android 15 this'll mature into a full-featured SIM management offering for COPE and BYO equally.

+## Correct saving of screenshots for work profile applications

+In Android 14, the long-standing loophole for DLP controls, the humble screenshot, has been resolved.
+When a user takes a screenshot of a work app it will now be saved within the work profile, rather than in the parent profile.

+If you're anything like me that'll be bittersweet; great for security in plugging a very obvious flaw with screenshots up to this point, but it's 100% something I've leveraged for years to overcome overly strict DLP policies preventing copy/paste, sharing outside the work profile, and so on.

+## UWB (Ultra-Wideband) support

+[UWB](https://developer.android.com/guide/topics/connectivity/uwb) is having a bit of a moment recently, with a lot of attention from the media on the solution in the last few months alone.

+UWB is a communications protocol that permits high-speed, short-distance, & low-energy communication.
+It sits alongside other radios like Bluetooth, NFC, Wi-Fi, etc.

+Since it is a radio, and means of sharing data, it was a matter of time before a management API popped up to control it.
+Per Google:

+> Starting in Android 14, a device or profile owner can disallow UWB on an organization-owned device by applying the DISALLOW_ULTRA_WIDEBAND_RADIO user restriction with `DevicePolicyManager.addUserRestriction()`.

+Again this is a device control limited to corporate owned devices, so fully managed or work profile on corporate owned (COPE).

+## Other features

+There are several other features that I haven't mentioned, but everything I've found so far is available in the [DevicePolicyManager developer docs](https://developer.android.com/reference/android/app/admin/DevicePolicyManager) for further reading if interested.

+This is looking to be a decent release!